minprog/project/milestones/10 proposal/10 Proposal.md

 The overarching theme here is, the clearer your vision on what the project should be by course's end, the higher the chance of success.
 Mind you, success here is a good finished project.
 By no means does it need to be a popular or commercial success.

 There are steps you can take to greatly increase the chance of success.
 A lot of it is in preperation and getting feedback from fellow students and the staff.
-Take the time to work on your proposal, and even while working on it, talk to others about your ideas and ask for feedback!
+Take the time to work on your proposal.
+While working on it, talk to others about your ideas and ask for feedback!

 ## Some questions